• There are no suggestions because the search field is empty.

 Since Infor has different products designed for different industries, Visual South doesn’t have to try to be everything to everyone.
 We can focus on a small number of industries and become experts in those industries.
 Infor’s specialization strategy also simplifies the implementation of the solution.

-This strategy is aligned with who Visual South is as a company.
+This strategy is aligned with Visual South as a company.
 All our employees have backgrounds in small- to medium-sized manufacturing or service companies, and have, in most cases, worn many hats at those companies.
 When we work with one of our customers, we are very comfortable with their environment and culture.
 It’s where we came from.
 As much as I would like to believe we can do anything, we would be lost trying to implement ERP in a company with revenue in the billions.
 A Fortune 1000 manufacturing company is a different animal than the companies we serve.
 There are more layers, more nuances, and more politics.
 We're more comfortable working with small- to medium-sized manufacturing or service companies.
 It’s what we know; it’s what we're good at.

 Infor's beautiful software